You can create a budget if you’re broke: 6 easy and pain-free steps.

 There’s a lot of great budgeting software and templates out there, but this is a helpful template that we like for budgeting.

 You can print off this sheet as is (make sure to make multiple copies for all the months ahead).
-Or if spreadsheets and online docs are more your lane, go ahead and access the same simple monthly budget tracker from InboxDollars online.
+Or if spreadsheets and online docs are more your lane, can also check out great Google Sheet Budget tracker to help you organize your money.

 There probably isn’t going to be room in your budget for all of your wants.
 But you can probably keep some of them, maybe even a lot of them.
 Because you shouldn’t feel completely miserable on your budget.
 If you are, just like with a food diet, you’re going to crash and crash hard.